-The academic branch of education comprises two perspectives: knowledge and the credential (a document that allows progress in the educational career).
-Supposedly one can’t happen without the other, but there are credentials with insufficient knowledge (where the grades have been achieved without real effort) and occasions where people have much knowledge and no interest in the credential (for example those that are self-taught).
+I see academic achievement as consisting of two aspects: the acquisition of knowledge and the credential one receives for acquiring it.
+Supposedly one can’t happen without the other, but there are occasions where people have much knowledge and no credential (for example, the self-taught), and those with credentials and insufficient knowledge (for example, where the grades have been achieved without real effort).
 At Blue Valley we strive to make sure both go hand in hand.
-Our evaluations reflect the percentage of knowledge: we do not inflate grades.
-College courses and IB courses are graded on a different scale so that they reflect the corresponding level of knowledge.
+Our evaluations reflect the percent-age of knowledge acquired: we do not inflate grades.
+Advanced high school courses and IB courses are graded on a different scale so that they reflect the commensurate difficulty of the subject matter.

 We also strive to produce good citizens who care about their town, city, country, and the world.
 Besides being well informed about local and global issues through curriculum in civics, history, and government, all Blue Valley students participate in community service projects.

 Our goal is for our students to learn more and better.
 We design our curriculum with methodologies adjusted to their level of understanding.
 We are a leader in the use of educational technology, and annually host WeLe@rn, an educational technology conference.
 We provide opportunities for enriched learning and acceleration to students who desire greater challenges, and support and tutoring to those who are having difficulties.

 Educational studies have indicated that the ability to function well as part of a team is an important predictor of success in the workplace.
 We foster the development of this crucial skill by having students work not only individually, but also with a partner, as part of a small group, and on collaborative projects involving the whole class.

 I invite you to explore our website to receive fuller explanations of all these facets of the Blue Valley experience.